ik0o/BetonBrutal-save-manager/README.md

 - load      : to load normal save (or any other save) press F2 and open console where the bb_save is running and type the name of save file that you want to load.

-For convenience, when you load or save, the list of existing save files for a given map is listed at the top.
+For convenience, when you load or save, the list of existing save files for a given map is listed at the top. <br/>
-All hotkeys for functions are configurable.
+All hotkeys for functions are configurable. <br/>
-You can only use English letters, numbers, '-' and '_' to name your save files.
+You can only use English letters, numbers, '-' and '_' to name your save files. <br/>
-100_m, 200_m, ... - these are the save files I created with heights 100, 200, ...
+100_m, 200_m, ... - these are the save files I created with heights 100, 200, ... <br/>

-quicksave history:
+### quicksave history:

 when you make a quicksave, a quicksave backup is created just in case.
 They're listed in the save list as:
 `quicksave_b<backup number>`
-default maximum number of backups is 3, but you can configure it by opening config file and change the value after max_qsave_history: (new value can be from 0 to 9, 0 - don't make backup)
+default maximum number of backups is 3, but you can configure it by opening config file and change the value after max_qsave_history: (new value can be from 0 to 9, where 0 - don't make backup)

-running with options:
+### running with options:

--h / --help   : print help text
+-h / --help   : print help text <br/>
--c / --config : configure keys
+-c / --config : configure keys <br/>
--i / --import : import stats .dat file from another person (specify path to file after this option)
+-i / --import : import stats .dat file from another person (specify path to file after this option) <br/>

 There are two ways to configure hotkeys:
 1. run bb_save with the -c or --config option and press the new hotkeys